 The Ikelos Werner Paddle is made for the buffed studded paddler.
-It moves a lot of water, and you can powerfully cut your way through the waves with it, but you have to have the arm strength to do it.
+It moves a lot of water, and you can powerfully cut your way through the waves with it, but you need the strength to do it.

-You can feather the paddle up to 90 degrees, but I usually like to do it at 60 degrees, as any more than that and the hand twisting on the strokes becomes a bit excessive.
+You can feather the paddle up to 90 degrees, but I usually like it at 60 degrees when paddling up wind.
+Any more than that and the hand twisting on the strokes becomes a bit excessive.

 You will definitely feel a big difference in effort when you feather the paddle and travel up wind.
-Even in a mild breeze, the reprieve is noticeable.
+Even in a mild breeze, the amount of effort is noticeable.

 The carbon fiber with the bent shaft is very light weight, and if you are upgrading from a fiberglass paddle, this you will feel like you've just upgraded your kayak.
 The foam core also means that it is very buoyant, and floats like a buoy so you won't lose it in the surf.

 This is a good paddle to learn to roll with.
 The wide blade gives considerable support and is forgiving for those who haven't yet finessed their technique.